 Fork 'em Over Curbside

-Tompkins County Recycling and Materials Management is piloting a 12-month curbside pickup program for residents interested in sustainably disposing food scraps.
+Tompkins County Recycling and Materials Management is piloting a 12-month curbside pickup program for residents interested in conveniently recycling food scraps into compost.
 Participation in Fork 'em Over Curbside will provide vital findings on how our community can advance food scraps recycling in Tompkins County.

 Sign up for our pilot program and be a part of sustainable change in Tompkins County.
 It's completely free to participate and containers are provided.
-Sign up to collect your food scraps and set them out on your weekly pickup day.
+Sign up to collect food scraps and set them out on the weekly pickup day.

 Why Join?